 I'm Jeni, a curious, optimistic girl striving to scale joy in this world.
-I was born in Nepal in a small house in the Kathmandu Valley — and I find purpose in working towards a better world.
+I was born in a small house in the Kathmandu Valley — and I find purpose in working towards a better world.

 I am a data analyst by day and a storyteller by night.
 When I long for the stillness of perfect moments, I bring them to life through wordplay.
 I build on the medium with my photography, which is my personal attempt at immortality.